-- Common methodological basis for different processes, technologies and verification tools; - Formal approach to DRM composition that allows precise and consistent formulation of physical design rules and description of legal devices for different processes, technologies and verification tools; - Human independent accumulation of knowledge; - Significant reduction of human factor and manual writing; - Total elimination of manual coding and re-use of patterns; - Better quality and confidence level of the delivered DRM, DRC/LVS runsets and test cases; - Significant reduction of time and effort to implement DRM, DRC/LVS runsets and test cases; - Full coverage of all physical design rules and legal devices and the corresponding test cases; - Integrator does not learn any new programming language; - Effective, consistent and safe way to change, update and maintain DRM and the corresponding DRC/LVS runsets as well as test cases for all verification tools; - Detection and correction of mistakes and bug at earliest stages of the flow; - Effective, consistent and safe way of bug fixes.
+- Total elimination of the design, implementation and verification steps of the runsets development; - Common methodological basis for different processes, technologies and verification tools; - Formal approach to DRM composition that allows precise and consistent formulation of physical design rules and description of legal devices for different processes, technologies and verification tools; - Human independent accumulation of knowledge and its application; - Significant reduction of human factor and manual writing; - Total elimination of manual coding and re-use of patterns; - Better quality and confidence level of the delivered DRM, DRC/LVS runsets and test cases; - Significant reduction of time and effort to implement DRM, DRC/LVS runsets and test cases; - Full coverage of all physical design rules and legal devices and the corresponding test cases; - Effective, consistent and safe way to change, update and maintain DRM and the corresponding DRC/LVS runsets as well as test cases for all verification tools; - Detection and correction of mistakes and bug at earliest stages of the flow; - Effective, consistent and safe way of bug fixes; - Comfortable GUI.

 The paper is structured in the following way.
 In Section II, we consider the previous results in the field under investigation.
 Section III is central in our paper and describes our general approach to solve the problem.
-In Section IV, we describe in great details a particular implementation of our general approach for creation of a DRC runset for verification of width related DRs.
+In Section IV, we describe in great detail a particular implementation of our general approach for creation of a DRC runset for verification of width related DRs.
 In Section V, we provide the implementation details.
 Method of automatic generation of test cases for verifying DRC/LVS runsets, using process independent predefined generic set of parametrized patterns is described in Section VI.
 Section VII summarizes the paper.